M4NU5/Personal_Website/content/blog/tech/setup-ai-homelab-with-amd-gpu/index.md

 ---
 draft: false
-title: Setup Ollama with AMD GPU
+title: How I Got Ollama Working on an AMD GPU (The ROCm Bits They Don't Tell You)
 date: 2025-06-01
 author: William
 category: